StefTN/cldemo-vagrant_quagga/README.md

 ### Managing the VMs in the Topology
 The topology built using this Vagrantfile does not support `vagrant halt` or `vagrant resume` for in-band devices.
 To resume working with the demos at a later point in time, use the hypervisor's halt and resume functionality.

 In Virtualbox this can be done inside of the GUI by powering off (and later powering-on) the devices involved in the simulation or by running the following CLI commands:

     * VBoxManage controlvm leaf01 poweroff
     * VBoxManage startvm leaf01 --type headless

-When using the libvirt hyperviser
+When using the libvirt/kvm hypervisor the following commands can be used:

     * libvirt suspend cldemo-vagrant_leaf01
     * libvirt resume cldemo-vagrant_leaf01